percipio/CompSciRuby/README.md

-This repo stores my answers to the exercises contained in the Computer Science Programming with Ruby book
+These are my attempts to answer the chapter exercises from the Computer Science Programming with Ruby book.

+If I don't do it quite right or you see something that can be improved just let me know or submit a fix.